One week in, and starting to feel at home. Have bought a king size bed and been to IKEA – see, we’re already living the American dream.

 Am having to remind myself that friendliness and great customer service doesn’t mean I don’t have to double check things.
 The taxi we’d booked to meet us at JFK had brought the two requested car seats, but had simply plonked them on the back seat.
 Completely unattached, let alone isofixed.

+We realised we had to go to IKEA as our apartment didn’t come with any lighting except in the bathroom and kitchen, so we had been sitting in darkness.
 The obligatory IKEA shop was made much more fun by catching the bright yellow ferry from Wall Street’s very own Pier 11 to the Brooklyn store (free at weekends, though allow for 30-45 minute queues with little shade or seating; bring snacks!).

 We’ve been really lucky with the free entertainment so far; we wandered past the Downtown Dance Festival artists rehearsing by the river in Battery Park.
 The Statue of Liberty was in the background, all v picturesque.